Most people know about Goodwill Industries through shopping or donating to our thrift stores.

 THANK YOU if you have done either of these!

 But more importantly, Goodwill uses the revenue from these stores to provide training, counseling, services and community employment to those with some type of barrier such as a disability or a background of disadvantage.
 Your donations and shopping at Goodwill stores truly change lives through these services!
 Through Goodwill, these individuals, their families and other members of our community gain self esteem and become independent, self-sufficient citizens.
 They feel proud to have gained work skills and subsequently a paycheck which allows them to contribute to their own well being.

 Goodwill was conceived in 1902 by Edgar J. Helms, a Methodist minister in Boston.
 He created jobs by collecting unwanted household goods, then employing people to repair and resell them.
 The income from resold goods paid the worker’s wages.
 In turn, the reclaimed items became available to anyone at affordable prices.
 His motto was “a Hand Up not a Hand Out“.
 Goodwill Industries of East Texas, Inc. continues to provide the spirit of that mission today.

-Goodwill Industries of East Texas is a “not-for-profit”, tax exempt (under section 501-C-3 of the IRS tax code), charity.
+Goodwill Industries of East Texas is a “not-for-profit”, tax exempt (under section 501-C-3 of the IRS tax code) charity.